-A substance abuse evaluation typically comprises of a clinical interview, completion of written assessments or screening tools and a urine drug screen that culminates in a written letter describing the results of the evaluation including any diagnoses or recommendations for substance abuse treatment.
-People are often referred for a substance abuse evaluation due to court proceedings, recent arrests and/or return-to-work or fitness for duty concerns.
+A substance use evaluation typically comprises of a clinical interview, completion of written assessments or screening tools and a urine drug screen that culminates in a written letter describing the results of the evaluation including any diagnoses or recommendations for substance abuse treatment.
+People are often referred for a substance use evaluation due to court proceedings, recent arrests and/or return-to-work or fitness for duty concerns.

 These are examples of circumstances or convictions where a judge might require an evaluation:

 - Driving under the influence (DUI) or driving under the influence of drugs (DUID)